kleinay/kleinay.github.io/README.md

 ## About

+I am a post-doctoral researcher in Queen Mary University of London and Bar Ilan University, working on Natual Language Processing.
+I work with Prof. Maria Liakata and Prof. Dana Atzil-Slonim on employing advanced NLP methods in order to gain scientific insights in the domain of psychotherapy research.
+Our goal is to decipher the mental processes and dynamics underlying mental health and effective psychotherapy.

-I am a Ph.D researcher in Computer Science in the [Natural Language Processing Lab](https://biu-nlp.github.io/) at [Bar Ilan University](http://www1.biu.ac.il/indexE.php) under the supervision of [Prof. Ido Dagan](http://www.cs.biu.ac.il/~dagan/).
+Previously, I completed my B.Sc.
+(2015) in Psychology and Philosophy at [Bar Ilan University](http://www1.biu.ac.il/indexE.php), and my M.Sc.
+(2018) and Ph.D.
+(2024) in Computer Science, in the [Natural Language Processing Lab](https://biu-nlp.github.io/) at Bar Ilan University under the supervision of [Prof. Ido Dagan](http://www.cs.biu.ac.il/~dagan/).
+My Ph.D was focused on Semantic Representations (see [the QASem project](#the-qasem-project)).

-Most of my research so far is focused on Semantic Representations.
-Other that that, my research interests are broad and include computational linguistics, semantics and meaning, cognitive psycholinguistics and applied deep learning for NLP.
+ Other that that, my research interests are (very) broad, and include computational linguistics, semantics and meaning, cognitive psycholinguistics and applied deep learning for NLP.

-I completed my B.Sc.
-(2015) in Psychology and Philosophy and my M.Sc.
-(2018) in Computer Science at Bar Ilan University.
+ I'm also enthusiastic about cross-disciplanry collaborations of AI and Data-Science specialists with social sciences and humanities, aiming at revolutionzing the way we investigate, measure and confirm/disprove scientific research questions in the ``softer'' sciences.

 ## The QASem project

-We have devised a natural way to break down the information conveyed by langauge, using question-answer pairs.
+In my Ph.D, we have devised a natural way to break down the information conveyed by langauge, using question-answer pairs.
 Our semantic framework, termed *QASem* (QA-based Semantics), consists of several annotation 'layers' covering different types of textual information or *semantic relations*.
 Our tool takes in a sentences and outputs a set of QAs that correspond to the basic information units in the sentence.
-You can take a look at the [QASem demo](https://huggingface.co/spaces/kleinay/qasem-demo) or install it in your python environment through `pip install qasem`.
-See our [repo](https://github.com/kleinay/QASem) for further details.
+You can take a look at the [QASem demo](https://huggingface.co/spaces/kleinay/qasem-demo) or install its latest version it in your python environment through `pip install qasem_parser`.
+See our [repo](https://github.com/kleinay/QASem) for further details (or Paul's [repo](https://github.com/plroit/qasem_parser) for the latest, more performant version).

 ## Publications

+Klein, Ayal, Jiayu Song, Jenny Chim, Liran Keren, Andreas Triantafyllopoulos, Björn Schuller, Maria Liakata, and Dana Atzil-Slonim. ["Clinical Insights from Social Media: Assessing Summaries of Large Language Models and Humans."](https://osf.io/preprints/osf/ehp97) OSF Preprints.
+November 4. doi:10.31219/osf.io/ehp97.
+2024.

+Triantafyllopoulos, Andreas, Yannik Terhorst, Iosif Tsangko, Florian B. Pokorny, Katrin D. Bartl-Pokorny, Lennart Seizer, Ayal Klein, Jenny Chim, Dana Atzil-Slonim, Maria Liakata, Markus Bühner, Johanna Löchner, and Björn Schuller. ["Large language models for mental health."](https://arxiv.org/abs/2411.11880) arXiv preprint arXiv:2411.11880.
+2024.

 Roit, Paul, Aviv Slobodkin, Eran Hirsch, Arie Cattan, Ayal Klein, Valentina Pyatkin, and Ido Dagan. ["Explicating the Implicit: Argument Detection Beyond Sentence Boundaries."](https://aclanthology.org/2024.acl-long.863/) In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 16394–16409, Bangkok, Thailand.
 Association for Computational Linguistics.
 2024.